charleskoffler/clprolf/docs/official/clprolf_off_doc_6_simu_multi_inh.md

 /* AssistantClass is just a version of implementation, for the compat_interf_version Assistant.
 So we only implement Assistant!
 PersonClass is inherited. */
 @Agent
-public class AssistantClass extends @Nature PersonClass implements @Contracts Assistant { //clprolf: we prefer repeating "@Contracts Teacher, Student" for clarity
+public class AssistantClass extends @Nature PersonClass implements @Contracts Assistant {

 	public AssistantClass(String name, int age){
 		super.setAge(age);